Jomo Kenyatta International Airport: 1950s and 1960s

 On Sunday 9 March 1958, Embakasi Airport (now JKIA) was opened by the last colonial governor of Kenya, Sir Evelyn Baring.
 The airport was due to be opened by Queen Elizabeth The Queen Mother; however, she was delayed in Australia due to an engine failure on her Qantas Lockheed Super Constellation aircraft.
 Due to this, the Queen was unable to attend the ceremony.

 The 3048 m runway at the then Embakasi Airport was a big improvement on Eastleigh's 2432 m murram runway, which in the rainy months was unsuitable for Britannias.
-The runway was 3048 m long between thresholds, and was sited roughly 06-24.
+The runway was 3048 m long between thresholds, and was sited roughly 06–24.
 The 06 approach was used on 90 per cent of the time.
 A basic strip 3292 m long and 152 m wide was prepared for the 46 m wide runway.
 There were 8 m shoulders each side; and consequently 48 m run-offs beyond the shoulders.
 After cambering, weak spots were reset, and finally paving machinery was used to lay the asphalt surface.
 The result was an engineering success of which the contractors were very proud; so accurate was the cambering that the wet surface of the runway dried out evenly on each side of the centre-line.
 Physically, the great care taken in the engineering resulted in a load classification number of 100 being achieved.
 The surface at the time was strong enough to accept the Boeing 707 at maximum gross weight, although 4572 m rather than 3048 m length was the probable all-weather length requirement.
-There was no physical limit to extending the paved length to this figure, but more definite plans for the operation of the big jets into Kenya was required before such an increase was contemplated.

 At the time in 1958, Nairobi was one of the few towns in the world that could boast of a 1965 airport with an expansion option at hand.
 The number of aircraft movements then was less than 600 per month.
 The airport architect was strongly influenced by the design of Kloten, Zurich, in the planning and design of Embakasi, although similarities were by no means obvious.
 Both airports are arranged so that arrival passengers can see completely through the building; the minimum of signs is required.
 And although Embakasi was designed to meet Nairobi's particular needs, both airports shared a lightness and spaciousness that was at the time extraordinarily refreshing.
 The fitting and colour schemes employed at the then Embakasi Airport were first-class.